FL-/Essentials-GameOver/README.md

 # Game Over
 This plugin is for Pokémon Essentials.
 When a switch is on, its activates a game over when the player lose a battle instead of going to last healing spot.
+Also, the Game Over event command back to work.

 ## Screens
 ![](Screens/gif.gif)